Matt-Wilshaw/roots-and-shoots/README.md

 Responsive, high-quality garden and plant photography.

-Mobile-optimised carousels for browsing featured gardens.
+Mobile-optimised carousels for browsing featured gardens and plants.

 ---